sidney-prytherch/KirbyColorSelector/README.md

 If you run into any issues, want me to update something, or you find that the site is outdated in some way, feel free to send an email to me at sidneyprytherch@gmail.com

+Also, there is a template version of the site here: [Color Selector Template](https://github.com/sidney-prytherch/color-selector-template)
-Also, feel free to fork and repurpose for your own means!
+You can use that and fork it and repurpose it for your own needs if you'd like.

 Thanks! :)